LosManos/CompulsoryCow/README.md

 It will contain in the future:
 * [meta info help](https://github.com/LosManos/CompulsoryCow/edit/master/README.md#meta-info-help).
 Use properties and methods names through lambda and not strings.
+* Mid method like from classic BASIC.

+I might contain in the future:
+* SqlServer exceptions are notorious for having crucial data in the message and in an [integer](http://stackoverflow.com/questions/6221951/sqlexception-catch-and-handling) or in the [free text message](http://stackoverflow.com/questions/6982647/smart-way-to-get-unique-index-name-from-sqlexception-message).
+The plan is to create a library that can parse the message and return an exception that contains the information is a more technical fashion so it can be understood by a computer.
+The library might have to read meta data from the database server and then this functionality should be moved to a library of its own so as to not dirty CompulsoryCow with SqlServer dependencies.
+Another complications are different Sqlserver versions and different languages.
+A Spanish Sqlserver might return different error messages than an "English".
+* A Linq method that returns true if [all items in a list are equal](http://stackoverflow.com/questions/1628658/linq-check-whether-two-list-are-the-same).

 ### string.Format that does not crash
 ##### The problem solved